 Overview / Description

 The USF Morsani College of Medicine Master of Science in Advanced Athletic Training requires a total of 33 credits, including 11 courses.
 The program is designed to be completed in two years.
-The format of the program includes 10 courses that are taught completely online and one that is an on-campus, intensive 5-day session in the summer.
+The format of the program includes 10 courses that are taught completely online and one that is a hybrid with an on-campus, intensive 5-day session in the summer.

-This graduate-level program is directed towards students who either hold the athletic training credential issued by the Board of Certification (BOC) or who are BOC-eligible or have equivalent athletic training professional preparation and are either working professionals who currently hold employment and wish to seek an advanced degree; or graduate students who would be able to obtain a degree through USF with minimal interference of their clinical assignment at another institution that does not offer a graduate degree of their interest.
+This graduate-level, post-professional program is directed towards students who either hold the athletic training credential issued by the Board of Certification (BOC) or who are BOC-eligible or have equivalent athletic training professional preparation and are either working professionals who currently hold employment and wish to seek an advanced degree; or graduate students who would be able to obtain a degree through USF with minimal interference of their clinical assignment at another institution that does not offer a graduate degree of their interest.

 The academic program is not clinical in nature.
 As such, individuals who demonstrate proof of BOC eligibility without completion of certification are qualified to enroll in the curriculum as long as they have met all of the other admissions criteria.
 Individuals who have graduated from an International program that offers a degree equivalent to that of the certified athletic trainer may also apply.
 A thorough review of one’s program and course descriptions will be performed to determine if equivalent pre-requisite competency exists.

 Why choose our program?Flexibility

-The majority of the program’s courses are offered in an online format, and students are only required to come to the Tampa campus of USF for one five-day session during the summer, which affords athletic trainers a great deal of flexibility to earn a graduate degree with minimal interference to work and personal responsibilities.
+The majority of the program’s courses are offered in an online format, and students are only required to come to the Tampa campus of USF for one five-day session during the summer.
+This affords athletic trainers a great deal of flexibility to earn a graduate degree with minimal interference to work and personal responsibilities.

 Students from around the United States and the world are able to interact and engage in an asynchronous learning environment.
 No matter what time zone you are in, you can actively participate in our classes!
 We welcome international students with the requisite background in athletic training to apply.
 USF’s College of Medicine